Economic takeoff: Ghana has been on the tarmac for 64 years - Kwame Pianim

 - It's untrue that broadcasters do not pay for Digital Terrestrial Television platform - GIBA

-- Economic takeoff: Ghana has been on the tarmac for 64 years - Kwame Pianim
+- Economic takeoff: Ghana has being on the tarmac for 64 years - Kwame Pianim

 - Exploration critical for thriving mining industry – Chamber of Mines CEO